Selling Fake Controlled Substances

 The punishment depends on what type of controlled substance is supposedly being sold.
 Florida Statute 893.03 lists controlled substances in schedules.

 If the drug being offered is listed in schedule I, II, III, or IV, this crime is punished as a third-degree felony which is punishable up to 5 years in prison and a $5,000 fine.
 The crime is ranked as a level 4 crime under the Florida Criminal Punishment Code.

 If the drug being offered is a schedule V drug, the crime is a second-degree misdemeanor which is punishable up to 60 days in jail and a $500 fine.Contact the Law Office of Roger P. Foley, P.A. in West Palm Beach

-If you have been arrested and charged with this crime in West Palm Beach, call our law offices to schedule a free initial consultation.
+If you have been arrested and charged with this crime in West Palm Beach, call our law offices to schedule a free 20 minute phone consultation.
 Our Wellington Fake Controlled Substances Sale Attorneys want to hear your version of what happened.
 We need you to tell us all the facts so we can then put together a defense strategy for your case.
 Our attorneys will take depositions of the police and find out what evidence the prosecutor has against you.

 We know that not all cases can be won.
 In these situations, our Wellington Fake Controlled Substances Sale Attorneys won’t throw in the towel, but we will keep fighting to have your charges changed to lesser charges or your punishment reduced.
 Call today so we can get to work helping you in this difficult time.